SPOTLIGHT: Ann Solomon and The Ocean Beach Art Show

 This cheerful beach scene, painted by Ann Solomon, is one of the original treasures available at the Ocean Beach Outdoor Fine Arts & Crafts Show, which takes place on August 9 and 10.

-This year’s Ocean Beach Arts & Crafts Show is scheduled for this weekend, August 9 and 10, from 10 a.m. to 6 p.m. on Saturday and from 10 a.m. to 3:45 p.m. on Sunday.
-Nearly 70 vendors will display paintings, graphic arts, photography, textiles, ceramics, jewelry, and other fine wares.
+This year’s Ocean Beach Arts & Crafts Show took place on August 9 and 10, this year.
+Nearly 70 vendors displayed paintings, graphic arts, photography, textiles, ceramics, jewelry, and other fine wares.

 We chose to highlight Ann Solomon, who has a large family living in Seaview, as she has been a dedicated participant, traveling to Fire Island on this specific weekend for 20 years to display and sell her oil paintings.